- Baldwin County Public Schools

 - Develop a process of discussing with students local board policies relating to the prevention of student suicide and to the prevention of harassment, intimidation, violence, and threats of violence.

-On May 10, 2016, Governor Robert Bentley signed into law the Jason Flatt Act, which focuses on youth sucide awareness and prevention.
-Specifically, the Act requires all K-12 public school system employees and volunteers to receive annual training on sucide awareness and prevention.
-In addition to this annual training, the Act also requires all K-12 public schools to establish a policy, student curriculum, and a list of resources for sucide prevention services.
+On May 10, 2016, Governor Robert Bentley signed into law the Jason Flatt Act, which focuses on youth suicide awareness and prevention.
+Specifically, the Act requires all K-12 public school system employees and volunteers to receive annual training on suicide awareness and prevention.
+In addition to this annual training, the Act also requires all K-12 public schools to establish a policy, student curriculum, and a list of resources for suicide prevention services.

 The Center for Disease Control and Prevention hosts a webpage dedicated to suicide prevention, statistics, strategies, and research.
 This site also includes podcasts on suicide prevention.
 (Department of Health and Human Resources)